National Parks

 Junior Ranger booklets are available at the park site’s visitor center, usually from the information desk.
 As you explore the park, the Junior Ranger booklet will point out the park’s highlights.
 With activities like mazes, matching, and word searches, my kids complete the majority of the booklet on their own.

 Finally, kids raise their hands to recite the Junior Ranger Oath, promising to explore, learn, and protect the National Parks.
-Then kids are encouraged to tell their friends at home about their experience.
+Kids are encouraged to tell their friends at home about their experiences.
 As a memento of their visit, each kid receives a free collectible badge or patch, depending on the park.

 Guide to Junior Ranger Badges